 If you come for the day, you can park around the cemetery, located at 1km from the center and free of charge (point on the map below).
 You will find underground parking near the Sassi for a fee.

-Staying inside a sasso (ancient cave) is a unique experience!
+Staying inside a sasso (a cave) is a unique and typical experience !

 Without hesitation we recommend Il belvedere Matera, the value for money is unbeatable in the city, located in the heart of the sasso Caveoso, you can do everything on foot.